CogniQ/CogniQ/README.md

 6. After your app has been created, navigate to the "Basic Information" page from the side menu.
 7. Under the "App Credentials" section, find the "App Token" field.
 This is your `SLACK_APP_TOKEN`.
 Copy it.
 8. Add the `SLACK_APP_TOKEN` to the `.envrc` file

+## 4. Deploy the app

+1. Clone the repository: `git clone git@github.com:CogniQ/CogniQ.git`
+2. Navigate to the project directory: `cd CogniQ`
+3. Download NCCL nccl_2.18.1-1+cuda11.0_x86_64.
+This is required for the PyTorch Docker image.
+You can download it from https://developer.nvidia.com/nccl/nccl-download.
+Place the downloaded file in the `vendor` directory.
+4. **Open the Repository in a Dev Container**: With the repository open in VS Code, press F1 and select the "Remote-Containers: Reopen in Container" command.
+VS Code will start building the Docker container based on the specifications in the `.devcontainer/devcontainer.json` file in the repository.
+This may take some time when run for the first time.
+5. Use the `.envrc.example` file to create a `.envrc` file with your environment variables.
+6. Either source the `.envrc` file manually, or use [direnv](https://direnv.net/) to automatically source it.
+7. Run the app: `python main.py`
+8. Restart the app whenever you make changes to the code.

 # Notes